Factbox: Yellen on rates, regulation, communication revolution

 Given her stance, some critics worry Yellen could let inflation spin out of control.
 But her credentials also suggest she will be keeping a watchful eye.
 In 1996, she urged then-Fed Chairman Alan Greenspan to consider raising rates to head off inflation, and just as she has never dissented on a rate-cutting decision, she also has never withheld her support in a vote to raise rates.

-Yellen has backed the Fed’s bond buying, saying its benefits exceed its costs.
-She voted, however, in favor of the Fed’s December 18 decision to modestly trim the pace of its monthly bond purchases to $75 billion from $85 billion.
+Yellen has backed bond-buying, saying its benefits exceed its costs.
+She voted, however, in favor of the Fed’s December 18 decision to modestly trim the pace of its monthly bond purchases, by $10 billion to $75 billion.

-“There are dangers, frankly, on both sides of ending the program or ending accommodation too early,” Yellen told senators in November.
+“There are dangers, frankly, on both sides of ending the program or ending accommodation too early,” Yellen told senators last month.
 “There are also dangers that we have to keep in mind with continuing the program too long or more generally keeping monetary policy accommodation in place too long.”

 The Fed is trying to keep downward pressure on long-term borrowing costs by promising not to begin raising overnight rates at least until the unemployment rate drops to 6.5 percent, provided the outlook for inflation remains under 2.5 percent.

-Despite the shift in language, some economists continue to think the Fed may decide to lower the jobless rate threshold as a way to signal a steadfast commitment to low interest rates.
+A recent paper by senior Fed staff economists argued in favor of lowering the unemployment threshold to give further impetus to the recovery.

-Yellen has not tipped her hand on her views, but she has suggested rates could stay low regardless.
+Yellen has not tipped her hand on whether she thinks the Fed should lower it, but she has suggested rates could stay low regardless.

-“(T)he thresholds are not triggers,” she said in a letter to a senator in November.
+“(T)he thresholds are not triggers - that is, once a threshold has been crossed, the (policy-setting) committee will not necessarily raise the federal funds rate target immediately,” she said in a letter to a senator last month.
 “Monetary policy is likely to remain highly accommodative long after one of the economic thresholds for the federal funds rate has been crossed.”

 One criticism of the Fed’s ultra-easy policy stance is that it could inflate another asset bubble.
 Yellen has consistently shot down those concerns.